themeetingpoint/themeetingpoint.github.io/about.md

 image: /assets/themeetingpoint.jpg
 ---

 The Meeting Point is a collective of independent body workers and mental health practitioners who believe support and acceptance of complicated bodies is a social justice issue.
-As such, we are committed to meeting the needs of underserved populations, particularly GLBTQ identified individuals, people who have experienced trauma, and those with physical and/or emotional disabilities.
+As such, we are committed to meeting the needs of underserved populations, particularly LGBTQI identified individuals, POC, people who have experienced trauma, and those with physical and/or emotional disabilities.

 As a holistic mind/body collective, we hope to support individuals with complicated bodies and minds in their journey through this complicated and beautiful world.
 We do this both by providing a home to like-minded practitioners and serving as a resource and site for community events, advocacy, and awareness.